The Benefits of Working With a Dietitian in Ontario vs A Nutritionist

 What this means is that if you have a bad experience with a dietitian or feel like they are giving out misinformation, you can report them to the College of Dietitians, who will then follow up regarding your complaint.

-Because of this level of education and regulation, dietitian services are often covered by private insurance providers, making the services dietitians provide free to you.
+Because of this level of education and regulation, dietitian services are often covered by private insurance providers, making the services dietitians provide free to anyone with coverage.

 In summary, dietitians are tested before they can use the title, which makes it easy to trust the information they share.